 We rely on third-parties to manufacture and supply all the components of the Genio system to our specifications.
 Most components are supplied by single-source suppliers.
+Our principal suppliers of components are Medistri SA, Resonetics, VSI Parylene, Reinhardt Microtech GmbH (Cicor), Lust Hybrid, Meko, and S&D Tech SRL.
+The raw materials used by our suppliers are purchased in the open market.
 We continue to look for additional or replacement suppliers for the currently single-source components and we plan to maintain a sufficient level of inventory of such components to enable continued production for a limited period, such as during a supplier transition phase.